amyreese/dotlink/README.md

 advanced
 --------

-If you'd like to embed Dotlink within your dotfile repository, `dotlink/dotlink.py` is a self-contained script, specifically to allow for this use case.
+If you'd like to embed dotlink within your dotfile repository, `dotlink/dotlink.py` is a self-contained script, specifically to allow for this use case.
 Simply copy dotfile.py into your repository; it has no external dependencies.